 With dark ringed eyes and look of despair, a shadow of someone’s son crossed my path and stayed there watching me.
 He must have known that I was someone’s mother and could not refuse a simple request.
 I was walking home, yoga mat across my shoulder passing McDonalds.
 He blurted: “Would you buy me a burger?”
 I nodded and readily agreed (relieved that the question was not: can you spare any change?).
 I was happy to do something tangible that involved giving this thin frame some sustenance.
 I wondered how many burgers it would take for his shadow to become solid again.

 “What kind of burger would you like?”
-I was ready to let him have the works – whatever he wanted to eat.
+I was ready to give him the works – whatever he wanted to eat.
 He pointed at something that looked like a pancake sandwich with bacon in the middle and said that he had a coupon to help with the cost.
 He was looking forward to smothering this sandwich with syrup.
 “Oh that’s ok, you can keep your coupon for another time” I said.

 As we were waiting for his order I asked him if he was out on the streets these days.
 He said he was living in a park but the caretaker didn’t mind as long as he cleaned up after himself.
 He seemed cheerful about that.
 I asked if he knew about JOIN, an organization just down the street.
 Last year I wrote about JOIN and how they help homeless folks get off the streets and into permanent housing but in the short term they can take a shower, wash clothes, get a peanut butter sandwich and even bus tickets at the day center.
 My friend said he already knew about JOIN but not the bus tickets.

 “You know most people wouldn’t help me like this.”
 I was glad to help with a burger anytime but wouldn’t be thrilled about handing out money on the street I told him.
 I worried he would use the money to buy drugs.
-“Yah, that’s what I figured, most people think that so I usually just ask for food.”
+“Yeah, that’s what I figured, most people think that so I usually just ask for food.”